 A few notes from our personal experience

 I breastfed what I could and supplemented with this formula for about 3 months.
-At that point the roles reversed and I was using more formula than breast milk until month seven when I stopped breastfeeding altogether.
+At that point, the roles reversed and I was using more formula than breast milk until month seven when I stopped breastfeeding altogether.

-Wyatt would develop a bit of a red bottom (not rash, just red irritated around his anus) if he had too much vitamin C. Since our goat milk came in half gallons I would add Vitamin C to ever other half gallon.
+Wyatt would develop a bit of a red bottom (not rash, just red irritated around his anus) if he had too much vitamin C. Since our goat milk came in half gallons I would add Vitamin C to ever other half-gallon.

 Be sure to keep cod liver and flax oils stored in the refrigerator.

 Buy your goat milk in bulk and freeze it.
 The farm we bought from was only 30 minutes away but we still only went every 2 weeks.
 We would buy enough for 2 weeks and freeze it.
 I’d thaw it in the refrigerator, add the above ingredients and then keep it in the refrigerator.
 You can also premix and freeze.
 We did this when Wyatt was three months old and we flew to Florida.
-I mixed three half gallons, froze them and they traveled the whole way frozen inside my suite case in a soft-sided flexi-cooler.
+I mixed three half gallons, froze them and they traveled the whole way frozen inside my suitcase in a soft-sided flexi-cooler.

 My breastfeeding journey was not at all what I expected.
 I didn't live up to the expectations of the naturally-minded community that I so dearly held in high esteem.
 The guilt I placed on myself for not living up to my own expectations was immense.

 God used breastfeeding to teach me a valuable lesson I've seen repeated over and over again in motherhood.
-I cannot allow my expectations of the ideal to cloud my judgement, steal my joy, or convince me that I'm a failure.
+I cannot allow my expectations of the ideal to cloud my judgment, steal my joy, or convince me that I'm a failure.

-If you are struggling with breastfeeding please do not loose heart!
+If you are struggling with breastfeeding please do not lose heart!
 Breast is best in most cases (depending on your diet and/or necessary medication) but, please do not measure your success as a mother solely on your ability to breastfeed.
 You can read more inspiring (and not perfect) breastfeeding stories in the Womens Health eCourse by Traditional Cooking School.

-There are healthy alternatives to store bought formula and your child will still thrive.
+There are healthy alternatives to store-bought formula and your child will still thrive.